Dice Sum Probability from Catan to Craps

 dice_ops(2, 6, 'subtract')

 This distribution is interesting.
-The highest probability outcome is always one, regardless of how many sides the dice have.
+The highest probability outcome is one (27.78%), regardless of how many sides the dice have.
 The probabilities then decrease linearly as we move up from one.
-The outcome of zero also has a relatively high probability compared to other results.
+The outcome of zero also has a relatively high probability (16.67%) compared to other results.

 dice_ops(2, 6, 'multiply')

 The distribution of the product of dice is more scattered.
+We can see several peaks at 6 and 12 (11.11% each), with most other products occurring with either 5.56% or 2.78% probability.
 As we increase the number of sides and dice, it converges on an exponential distribution.

 Wrapping Up